anelendata/handoff/docs/faq.md

 By default, `handoff container run` and `handoff cloud run` should be able to handle correctly as the Docker image is based on Ubuntu.

-You can also use variables:
+You can also use Template variables:

 ```
 commands:
   - command: echo
-    args: "today/tomorrow: {today}/{tomorrow}"
+    args: "today / tomorrow: { today } / { tomorrow }"
 ```

-Then, run handoff with date:
+Then, run handoff with date command passing via -d option:

 ```
 handoff run local -p project_dir -d today=$(date -I) tomorrow=$(date -I -d "1 day")